Aurora borealis tour in Fairbanks with dog sledding, a fun and unique way to see the Northern Lights in Fairbanks

 3. Fairbanks Northern Lights tour with Chena Hot Springs visit

-4. Fairbanks aurora viewing tour with photography
+4. Fairbanks aurora tour with professional photography service

-5. Northern Lights tour from Fairbanks with campfire
+5. Northern Lights tour from Fairbanks with campfire & photography

 • Duration: 14 hours